vanallenlab/moalmanac-db/LOG.md

 ## Added entries

+- (HSE) CD20+ and sensitivity to obinutuzumab in combination with bendamustine for patients with follicular lymphoma.
 - (HSE) CCND1 over expression and sensitivity to ibrutinib for patients with mantle cell lymphoma.
 - (HSE) t(11;14) and sensitivity to ibrutinib for patients with mantle cell lymphoma.